katiehuang1221/NLP-Analysis-On-Motivational-Speeches/README.md

 ## Findings

 ### 1. Trend of topics over the years
-From topic modeling, 8 topics are identified for all speeches:
+From topic modeling based on all speeches, 8 topics are identified:
 * Family & Friends
 * Women's voice
 * New generation & Nation